jordantrent/minikube-experiments/08-autoscaling.md

 ### 1. Enabling Metrics Server

-- This is required for Hoirizontal Pod Autoscaler to work.
+- This is required for Horizontal Pod Autoscaler to work.

 ```bash
 minikube addons enable metrics-server